PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

 \subsubsection{Downstream classification}

-The experiments ran for 50 epochs with a batch size of 4.
-We optimized the cross-entropy loss using the Adam optimizer \citep{Adam_Optimizer}, with a learning rate of $2 \times 10^{-4}$ and weight decay of $10^{-5}$.
-Additionally, we employed a StepLR learning rate scheduler with a step size of 50 epochs and a decay factor of 0.5.
-The experiment started with the analysis of 20 WSIs, progressively increasing by 20 WSIs in each of the following five iterations.
-For the Mixup and Manifold Mixup experiments, we randomly sampled the $\lambda$ value from a Beta$(1,1)$ distribution, consistently applying the same value to all samples within a batch.
+Downstream classification experiments are conducted over 50 epochs with a batch size of 4.
+The cross-entropy loss is optimized using the Adam optimizer \citep{Adam_Optimizer}, with a learning rate of $2 \times 10^{-4}$ and a weight decay of $10^{-5}$.
+A StepLR scheduler is employed, with a step size of 50 epochs and a decay factor of 0.5.
+The training process starts with an initial subset of 20 WSIs and adds 20 more in each of the subsequent five iterations.
+For experiments involving Mixup and Manifold Mixup, mixing coefficients $\lambda$ were sampled from a Beta$(1,1)$ distribution and applied uniformly across all samples within each batch to ensure consistency.